cvasseng/dvm/README.md

  * Supports 16 and 32-bit integers as well as floats
  * 12 registers (4x 16 bit, 4x 32 bit, 4x float)
  * Comes with a compiler that compiles assembly-ish syntax to bytecode
+ * Does not require Boost or any other bloated libraries (the VM itself only rely on string.h, stdio.h (if logging is enabled) and math.h)
+ * The VM core is less than 500 lines of well-commented code

 # Example program